-To practice tolerance as an end in itself paradoxically requires us to accept the possibility that one day our nation may choose to eradicate tolerance (as well as all the other rights and freedoms we enjoy).
+To practice tolerance as an end in itself paradoxically requires us to accept the possibility that one day our country may choose to eradicate tolerance (as well as all the other rights and freedoms we enjoy).

 Karl Popper’s Paradox of Tolerance encapsulates this dark conclusion: